 The next three commandments refer to all of humanity, all of human society: 1) Don’t murder, 2) Don’t commit adultery, and 3) Don’t steal.

 The last two commandments use the distinctive word “neighbor,” re-ah (resh-ayin-hay): 1) Don’t bear false witness against your neighbor, and 2) Don’t covet your neighbor’s house, wife, man-servant…etc.

 The first chapters of Genesis spoke of a 3-part cosmos: transcendence-earth/creation-human beings.
 Those chapters outlined the relationship between the parts of creation.
 The 10 commandments reflect that 3-part cosmos but add a further subdivision: neighbors.
 Thus we have all of creation, of which humanity is part, and neighbors, who are part of humanity.
 This new segment begs the question, who is a neighbor?

-A traditional interpretation is that neighbors are Israelite society, and in a cascading scheme, each part containing what follows, that makes sense:
+One interpretation is that neighbors are Israelite society, and in a cascading scheme, each part containing what follows, that makes sense:

 - Neighbors (Israelites?)

 The Torah itself, though, expands that conception.
 Leviticus 19:18 commands us: “You shall love your neighbor as yourself.”
 Then Lev 19:34 tells us: “The stranger that sojourns with you shall be to you as the home-born among you, and you shall love him as yourself; for you were strangers in the land of Egypt.”
 Through parallelism, the second phrase suggests that a neighbor is the “home-born,” that is, a member of Israelite society — but also tells us that the stranger, someone not an Israelite who lives in the community, is like the home-born.